g41797/matryoshka-3tk/README.md

     - Write the three hooks.
     - Decide what to clear and what to keep.
 4. **Replace the channel with a mailbox.**
-    - Do it when you need its extra control:
+    - Do it when the channel stops being enough.

+### What the mailbox adds to a channel

+- **No allocation on transfer.**
+    - The channel copies into a buffer it grows.
+- **`close` gives back what was queued.**
+    - The channel's `close` leaves it in the queue.
+- And more:
     - timeouts
     - `wake_all`
+    - sending to the front
+    - a per-type limit
-        - limits
+    - batches
-    - `close` gives back what was queued.
+    - every outer type in one queue

+If your channel already does what you need, keep it.

+---

+## When to stop

+---

 At any step you can stop and say: